CEM3H/ModelOpsTraining/README.md

 # ModelOpsTraining
-A pet project to get used to tools like make, Docker, Flask applied to Data Science tasks
+A pet project to get used to tools like make, Docker and Flask application to Data Science tasks